stuij/coremark/README.md

 When compiling for GCC, a devkitPro installation is assumed: https://devkitpro.org

-When compiling for LLVM, agba-llvm-devkit installation is assumed: https://github.com/stuij/gba-llvm-devkit
+When compiling for LLVM, a gba-llvm-devkit installation is assumed: https://github.com/stuij/gba-llvm-devkit

 A typical invocation from the Coremark root dir is: